Why Must I Access and Use This App?

 - Social security legal and compliance requirements for your cross border activities

-Within the EU/EEA and Switzerland It is a legal requirement that all personnel has an approved A1 social security application to certify continued cover in the country of social security – normally the home country – when travelling for business purposes to another country.
+Within the EU/EEA countries it is a legal requirement that all personnel has an approved A1 social security application to certify continued cover in the country of social security – normally the home country – when travelling for business purposes to another country.

 This regulation is agreed and issued by the EU and implemented in all EU countries and joined by the EEA countries and Switzerland.